siddharthverma-1607/python-super-debugger-mode/README.md

 2. Navigate to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
 3. Search for "Python Super Debugger Mode".
 4. Click on the Install button.

-## Usage

-To start using the extension:

-- **Add Print Statements**: Place your cursor in a Python file and use the command "Add Print Statements to current script" to automatically insert print statements.
-- **Remove Print Statements**: Clean up your code by using the command "Remove Print Statements" to remove all inserted print statements.

 ## Contributing